|location:||San Francisco, CA|

 |developer:||Fairfield Residential Company LLC|

-The development is pursuing Leadership in Energy and Environmental Design (LEED) certification and is intended to achieve the LEED Silver rating.
+The development successfully achieved Leadership in Energy and Environmental Design (LEED) Silver certification.

 Landscape Architect: Miller Company